The chef turned reality star turned life-saver doesn't do "red tape or complaining".

-It was just one of the things she was known for in 2008, like her fluffy dog Cookie, her desire to find love, and her signature "skinny-girl margarita."
+It was just one of the things she was known for in 2008, like her fluffy dog Cookie, her desire to find love and her signature "skinny-girl margarita."
 Since then, Frankel has taken on many professional titles; one of them, increasingly, is savior.
-With her BStrong initiative, she springs into action around disaster relief, contributing critical supplies and funding to Puerto Rico after Hurricanes Maria and Irma, California after the wildfires, Mexico City after an earthquake.
-Now, with the rest of the planet, she has turned her attention to COVID-19.
-She has raised over $15 million so far, using the money to coordinate the delivery of masks and hazmat suits, and to direct funding to hospitals, healthcare systems and police officers in New York City, New Orleans, San Francisco and more.
+With her BStrong initiative, she springs into action around disaster relief: contributing critical supplies and funding to Puerto Rico after Hurricanes Maria and Irma, to California after the wildfires and Mexico City after an earthquake.
+Now, with the rest of the planet, Bethenny has turned her attention to COVID-19.
+She has raised over $15 million so far, using the money to coordinate the delivery of masks and hazmat suits and direct funding to hospitals, healthcare systems and police officers in New York City, New Orleans, San Francisco and more.

 At a time when many celebrities seem brutally tone-deaf, logging into their Instagram accounts for live sessions from their mega-mansions, Frankel, 49, appears to be using her money and influence for good.
 In 2017, Frankel launched the BStrong initiative, which provides disaster supplies and coordinates their delivery via shelters and local organizations.
-In a heartbreaking 2018 episode of RHONY, Frankel, and co-star Dorinda Medley traveled to Puerto Rico, where they handed out $300 pre-loaded cards and bottles of water to weeping recipients.
+In a heartbreaking 2018 episode of “Real Housewives of New York”, Frankel and co-star Dorinda Medley traveled to Puerto Rico, where they handed out $300 pre-loaded cards and bottles of water to weeping recipients.

 For their work on the global pandemic, Frankel and BStrong have teamed with a 501(c)(3) organization, Global Empowerment Mission, to raise funds and work directly with PPE manufacturers to drop supplies at hospitals, health clinics, health departments, police departments and healthcare companies.
 Occasionally, they give the money straight to these essential departments.